thammi/dotfoo/awesome/README.md

 The `layout` property determines the layout which is used in this tag.
 The value should reference a valid layout from `awful.layout.suit`.

+### Rules

+The `rules.json` file enables you to expand the rules applied to new windows.
+The JSON files should contain rules with the structure which `awful.rules.rules` accepts.
+They are simply appended to these rules.
+Only the tag property is replaced by the actual tag represented by the given tag id (see above).